JATOS/JATOS_docs/versioned_docs/version-3.8.1/Run_your_study/Use-Prolific.md

 ### 1. Consider passing Prolific URL parameters to your study

 Prolific allows you to pass the parameters PROLIFIC PID, STUDY ID, and SESSION ID as URL parameters.
-You just need to make sure you cliked the radio button "I'll use URL parameters on Prolific" (see thi screenshot from point 1).
+You just need to make sure you cliked the radio button "I'll use URL parameters on Prolific" (see the screenshot from point 1).

 You will then be able to access those URL parameters in your study's JavaScript via [`jatos.urlQueryParameters`](jatos.js-Reference.html#jatosurlqueryparameters).